The Alien Abduction Of Antônio Villas Boas That Ended In Extraterrestrial Coitus

 As the vessel extended its three legs to the earth, Boas claimed that he tried to flee, but was captured by five-foot-tall beings wearing grey overalls and helmets and then taken aboard their ship.
 Boas alleged that the beings’ eyes were blue and small and their communication consisted of animal-like sounds.

 After blood was taken from his chin, Boas was purportedly placed into a room filled with a strange gas which caused him to feel severely ill.
-Soon, a naked and attractive female entered the room.
-Boas claimed the woman was adorned with long, blond hair and red pubic hair and that the two soon engaged in sex.
+Soon, a female entered the room, and Boas claimed that the two of them engaged in intercourse.

 Afterwards, the woman gestured to her stomach then motioned upwards, which Boas later interpreted to mean that she would raise their child in space.
 Boas claimed he felt angry at having been treated like a “good stallion” by the beings.
 He was subsequently taken off the ship and watched it ascend to the heavens.
 Four hours had passed since his abduction.